CliniBench: A Clinical Outcome Prediction Benchmark for Generative and Encoder-Based Language Models: Results

 \subsection{Few-Shot}

-As shown in \cref{fig:bar_few_shot} and \cref{table:big_results_table}, providing generative LLMs with even a single example enhances their performance compared to zero-shot settings.
+As shown in \cref{table:big_results_table}, \cref{table:few_shot_results} and \cref{fig:bar_few_shot} (ICU scores reported in Appendix \cref{table:big_results_table_icu} and \cref{table:few_shot_results_icu}), providing generative LLMs with even a single example enhances their performance compared to zero-shot settings.
 This improvement is likely because the demonstration helps align the model more closely with the task, particularly benefiting non-instruct variants of generative models.
 Adding more demonstrations continues to boost performance, albeit with diminishing gains.

 \paragraph{Impact of retrieval quality.} The \textit{gold} heuristic provides an idealized upper boundary for performance by retrieving the most relevant samples (see \cref{table:majority_voting_results}).
-It achieves the highest metrics across both splits, with the main diagnosis accuracy reaching 62.62\% for \textit{hosp} and 61.66\% for \textit{icu}, along with substantial MAP improvements.
+It achieves the highest metrics across both splits, with the main diagnosis accuracy reaching 62.62\% for HOSP and 61.66\% for ICU, along with substantial MAP improvements.
 Among the retrievers, BM25 emerges as a robust baseline, consistently delivering competitive MAP and main diagnosis accuracy, outperforming NeuML-PubMedBERT and BioMedBERT$_{ft}$ in several configurations.
 Task-specific fine-tuning provides a slight advantage for BioMedBERT$_{ft}$, which outperforms NeuML-PubMedBERT.
 Random retrieval degrades the performance of generative models, underscoring the importance of relevance-driven retrieval strategies for downstream tasks.

 \paragraph{Performance across different label frequencies.}